ChristophHirche/ChristophHirche/_pages/wedding.md

-Please let us know by tomorrow if you can make it:
+we are so excited to have you!
+Please RSVP by 01.
+May 2024:
 ## [RSVP](https://forms.gle/NpjWY5iNtojtxxXS8)

 ### Agenda
-Details TBC

 #### Morning session at [Glenmarie Hotel & Golf Resort](https://g.co/kgs/drnuFi8)
 <p style="margin-bottom:1cm;">